artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 most of my time ramping up and onboarding for the second time.
 Relearning our stack has been both a humbling and rewarding experience.
 I've forgotten a lot of the details of the frameworks we use, but this time instead of racing to get through tickets I've decided to really slow down and take the time to read the docs and do tutorials to make sure I fully understand what's going on.
-While it comes at the expense of speed in the short-term it'll make me a stronger engineer down the road, and I know that tradeoff is worth it.
-I also can't speak highly enough of my fellow engineers, who have been incredibly supportful while I learn.
+While it comes at the expense of speed in the short-term, it'll make me a stronger engineer down the road, and I know that tradeoff is worth it.
+I also can't speak highly enough of my fellow engineers, who have been incredibly supportive while I learn.

 ## Provide value, not code